 PubMed and Web of Science are limited to abstract searching, but that is not necessarily bad for most searches.
 If you want an article that is primarily about a specific topic, certainly the information will be in the abstract.
 However, full text searching with Google Scholar will yield different results and may bring up some articles you did not find with the other two.

 Google Scholar can be set up so that it recognizes you as an MSU user and will give you access to full-text articles where possible.
-Be aware that not all articles the MSU Libraries provides access to will appear so you may need to locate them by searching for the journal in the A-Z Electronic Journal List or the MSU Libraries Catalog.

 1) Go to Google Scholar; login to your account if you have one.